dragoni7/df16f2/README.md

 # DF16F2 Coding Challenge

-Coding challenge submission by Samuel Gibson
+Coding challenge submission by Samuel Gibson.
+Built with Vite, React, Typescript, and MUI.

 ## Running the project